Max S. Hayes: Vice-Presidential nominee

 Hayes was an opponent of the aggressively antimilitarist 1917 St. Louis resolution of the Socialist Party.
 He did not, however, resign from that organization until May 1919.
 Hayes then joined the fledgling "Farmer-Labor Party" and was named to the national ticket as candidate for Vice President of the United States, running with the group's presidential nominee, Parley Parker Christensen during the 1920 election.
 Despite Christensen's being on the ballot in only nineteen states, 265,398 votes were cast for him.
 This represented one percent of the national total and 1.80 percent of the votes from states which had him on the ballot.
 Christensen did fare exceptionally well for a third-party candidate in Washington state and South Dakota, where he outpolled Democrat James M. Cox in more than one-third of all counties.
 Hayes was subsequently active in the Conference for Progressive Political Action (CPPA) from 1922 to 1924.

 Later years

+Hayes supported normalizing relations with the Soviet Union, serving on the Advisory Committee of the National Labor Alliance for Trade Relations with and Recognition of Russia.
+For this and his involvement with relief efforts, he was honored by the Friends of Soviet Russia in 1923.

 During the Great Depression, Hayes served as a member of the Ohio State Adjustment Board of the National Recovery Administration (NRA), remaining in this capacity until termination of the NRA in 1935.
 He was also a charter member of the Cleveland Metropolitan Housing Authority, organized in 1933.
 He remained with the Metropolitan Housing Authority until 1937.

 Hayes and his wife, the former Dora Schneider, had one daughter who married A. I. Davey Jr. in 1931.
 Upon his retirement in 1939, Hayes passed on the editorship of the Cleveland Citizen to his son-in-law.